Source Control

 Combine checks

-When multiple checks run the status of each is output on a separate line with individual Errors and Warnings.
+When multiple checks run, each check outputs its status on a separate line with individual errors and warnings.

 Common errors and solutions